wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Requirements
 - Windows 7-11 - Its a Windows program, batch menu has auto-sized-layout for modern/old OS.
 - Llama.Cpp - Options here for, Avx2, Vulkan, Kompute, Cuda 11, Cuda 12.
-- Python => 3.8 - "Based on provided scripts, Chat-Gradio-Gguf requires Python 3.8+" -deepseek.
+- Python => 3.8 - "Based on provided scripts, Chat-Windows-Gguf requires Python 3.8+" -deepseek.
 - Llm Model - You will need a Large Language Model in GGUF format, See `Models` section.
 - Suitable CPU/GPU - Gpu may be, Main or Compute, with VRam 2-64GB, testing on rx470 in Compute.

 ### Instructions
-1. Download a "Release" version, when its available, and unpack to a sensible directory, like, `C:\Program_Filez\Chat-Gradio-Gguf` or `C:\Programs\Chat-Gradio-Gguf`.
+1. Download a "Release" version, when its available, and unpack to a sensible directory, like, `C:\Program_Filez\Chat-Windows-Gguf` or `C:\Programs\Chat-Windows-Gguf`.
-2. Right click the file `Chat-Gradio-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load, then select `2` from the Batch Menu, to begin installation.
+2. Right click the file `Chat-Windows-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load, then select `2` from the Batch Menu, to begin installation.
 You will be prompted to select a Llama.Cpp version to install, which should be done based on your hardware.
 After which, the install will begin, wherein Python requirements will install to a `.\venv` folder.
 After the install completes, check for any install issues, you may need to install again if there are.
-3. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Chat-Gradio-Gguf`.
+3. You will then be returned to the Batch Menu, where you, now and in future, select `1` to run to run `Chat-Windows-Gguf`.
 You will then be greeted with the `Interaction` page, but you will first be going to the `Configuration` page.
 4. On the `Configuration` page you would configure appropriately, its all straight forwards, but remember to save settings and load model.
 If the model loads correctly it will say so in the `Status Bar` on the bottom od the display.
 - VRAM dropdown, 1GB to 32GB in steps, this should be your FREE ram available on the selected card.
 5. Go back to the `Interaction` page and begin interactions, ensuring to notice features available, and select appropriately for your, specific model and use cases.